 - Treatment for physical injuries around the time of the claimed trauma, but not reported as a result of the trauma, and/or

 - The breakup of a primary relationship.

-This is why it is very important to have a family member, spouse or significant other, or close friend write a statement about any behavior changes that they might have noticed during or after the veteran’s period of service.
-These become valuable testimonials that can significantly help the veteran obtain compensation benefits his or her mental disorder.
+This is why it is very important to have a family member, spouse, significant other, or loved one write a statement about any behavior changes or emotional reactions that they might have noticed during or after the veteran’s period of service.
+These become valuable testimonials that can significantly help the veteran obtain compensation benefits for his or her mental health disorder.